 Storytelling is an important part of developing and creating music.
 When new music is rooted in Indigenous stories, creative collaboration is key to the process.
-Join Soundstreams for an evening of discussion and live performance with Melody Courage, Rawdna Carita Eira, and Nicole Joy-Fraser to explore the questions:
+Join Soundstreams for an evening of discussion and live performance with Melody Courage, Rawdna Carita Eira, Nicole Joy-Fraser, and Dr. Spy Dénommé-Welch, to explore the questions:

 - How can Indigenous storytelling and traditional knowledge be expressed through new music?

 - How does collaboration affect this work within an intercultural context?

 - Experience the different practices and approaches of incredible Indigenous artists

 - Learn more about the music and process behind Two Odysseys: Pimooteewin / Gállábártnit – the world’s first operas sung and narrated in Indigenous languages Cree and Sámi, produced by Soundstreams and Signal Theatre in partnership with The Sami National Theatre Beaivváš

 - Join the conversation